 - Privacy: Hubstaff is the least invasive of the apps on our list, as it does not record more than the most basic of information: time, apps, and movement of the mouse or keystrokes.
 Keystrokes themselves are never recorded.
 All features can be turned off.
 Employees have access to their own data and even screenshots.
 Of course, the flip side is it does not do security monitoring.
 For that, check out Teramind or InterGuard.

-- Screenshots: Unlike the others on our list, Hubstaff takes screenshots in 10-minute blocks (usually three to a block), unless you disable the feature.
+- Screenshots: Unlike the other employee monitoring software on our list, Hubstaff takes screenshots in 10-minute blocks (usually three to a block), unless you disable the feature.
 Screenshots also include activity-level ratings based on keystrokes and mouse movements.

 - Location tracking: Hubstaff lets you track where your employees have been during work hours through the mobile app.
 It’s a great tool for those with mobile employees, such as delivery services.
 We did not find anything similar in the other apps on our list.
 You can customize this feature to respect employee privacy.